 This is a particularly well preserved “portal dolmen”, a burial chamber from the late Neolithic period.
 It is one of the most impressive in Britain.
-This chamber tomb is dated from the Neolithic or late Stone Age, and may have been built sometime in about 3500 BC.
+This chamber tomb is dated from the Neolithic or late Stone Age, and may have been built around 3500 BC.
 It is sited on a promontory overlooking the confluence of streams which flow southwards to become the River Seaton; the northern skyline is dominated by Caradon Hill and granite massif of Minions Moor.

 Four large upright overlapping granite slabs form the sides of the chamber with lateral stones at front and back.
 The back stone is leaning inwards, and the massive capstone which is supported by these uprights rests at an extreme angle.
 It is not clear whether it was built this way or if it has partially collapsed or slipped.
 A round hole has been drilled through the top corner of the capstone.

 A small antechamber was placed at the front of the monument but only one of the two original upright stones remains.
 A rectangular cut-out at the side of the upright stone that forms the front of the main chamber may have been an original entrance but it could be a later addition.

 Like other portal dolmens in Cornwall, the quoit is surrounded by a stony mound or cairn which would probably have been more impressive than it is today.
 It is thought unlikely that the quoit would ever have been completely covered: perhaps the capstone remained just visible above the mound.

 Excavations have shown that quoits such as this were constructed in the early and middle Neolithic period between 3700-3300 BC.
 They were used over long periods as communal tombs or ossuaries to house the bones of the ancestors.